-Chop the almonds and set a few whole ones aside.
+Chop up the almonds and set aside a few whole ones.

-Drain the raisins and soak them again this time in Grappa for about 20 min then squeeze and dry them.
+Drain and soak them again in Grappa for 20 mins. then squeeze and pat dry them.

 Tip: do not throw away the Grappa liquor in which they have macerated.
 It will be added to the ingredients.